-- 3.1 It is proposed that Cabinet: - i) notes the 3 petitions (as detailed in the separate report to this Cabinet) received objecting to the introduction of car parking charges, heard at a recent Audit and Scrutiny Committee; - ii) considers and agrees the recommendations for addressing local concerns including the introduction of resident parking permits and the removal of Bradshaw Street, Saltcoats from the chargeable car parks; and - considers and agrees the level of charges to be introduced in the car parks, noting that should option 3 (as detailed within Appendix 3) be the preferred option, then an alternative source of revenue funding will need to be identified to address the budget shortfall identified in paragraph 4.1 of this report.
+- 3.1 It is proposed that the Council: - considers and agrees the recommendations for addressing local concerns including the introduction of resident parking permits and the removal of Bradshaw Street, Saltcoats from the chargeable car parks; and - ii) considers and agrees the level of charges to be introduced in the car parks, noting that should option 3 (as detailed within Appendix 3) be the preferred option, then an alternative source of revenue funding will need to be identified to address the budget shortfall identified in paragraph 4.1 of this report.

-4. Implications/Socio-economic Duty
+4. Implications/Socio-economic